GenericMappingTools/gmt/doc/rst/source/matlab_wrapper.rst

    gmt('destroy')

 So that's basically how it works.
-When numeric data has to be sent *in* to **GMT** we use MATLAB variables holding the data in matrices or structures or cell arrays depending on the case.
+When numeric data have to be sent *in* to **GMT** we use MATLAB variables holding the data in matrices or structures or cell arrays, depending on data type.
 On return we get the computed result stored in variables that we gave as output arguments.
-Things only complicate a little more for the cases where we can have more than one *input* or *output* arguments.
-The file *gallery.m*, that reproduces the examples in the Gallery section of the GMT documentation, has many (not so trivial) examples on usage og the MEX GMT API.
+Things only complicate a little more for the cases where we can have more than one *input* or *output* arguments, since the order or the arguments matter (Remember the rule: primary first, secondary second).
+The file *gallery.m*, that reproduces the examples in the Gallery section of the GMT documentation, has many (not so trivial) examples on usage of the MEX GMT API.

 .. _grid-struct: